Prins Hendrik Barracks: History

 The barracks were built between 1909 and 1911 on behalf of the Ministry of Colonies as Education School for soldiers and Petty Officers of the KNIL to a design by architect Jos Limburg in the style of rationalism, and is named after Duke Henry of Mecklenburg-Schwerin who laid the first stone himself.
-The Corps Colonial Reserve moved in 1911 from the Waal barracks in the Benedenstad to this barracks in Nijmegen-Oost on the corner of the Dommer van Poldersveldtweg and the Daalseweg.
+The Colonial Reserve Corps moved in 1911 from the Waal barracks in the Benedenstad to this barracks in Nijmegen-Oost on the corner of the Dommer van Poldersveldtweg and the Daalseweg.
 With the move almost all activities of the Colonial Reserve were accommodated in Nijmegen: recruitment and selection, training, the care of broadcasting and handling of the returned and health care for the sick and wounded.
 The care for disabled people took place at Bronbeek in Arnhem.
 After the Second World War the role of the barracks changed.
 The KNIL was officially dissolved on 26 July 1950.
 For the handling of the administration due to the demobilization of KNIL soldiers who were not included in Royal Netherlands Army, the 'KNIL Center Netherlands' was established.
-On March 14, 1951 the center was officially closed.
+On 14 March 1951 the center was officially closed.
 Until 1953, colonial military cases were still being dealt with.
 In 1951 the complex, together with the nearby Krayenhoff Barracks and Snijders Barracks, was taken into use by the Air Force Instruction and Military Training School (LIMOS).
 In 1995 the army pushed off the barracks and the complex became an asylum seekers' center.
 The barracks have a monument status.
 The Military Hospital, which was a separate part of the barracks, was demolished in 1992.
 Some smaller buildings that were part of the hospital, such as the porter's house and the so-called octagonal low 'radio building', have been redesigned.